-Departments: Administration Department (98-980) Business & Property Owners Incentives Department (98-981) Transportation Department (98-982) Wastewater Improvement Department (98-983) Water Improvement Department (98-984) Non-Departmental (98-999)
+Departments: Administration Department (98-980) Business & Property Owners Incentives Department (98-981) Transportation Department (98-982) Water and Wastewater Improvement Department (98-983) www.scappoose.gov

 Urban Renewal Agency Budget Process Overview

 Budget Preparation

 The municipal budget process is a challenging opportunity to allocate resources to meet community needs.
 It is through this annual effort that the budget becomes the single most important policy document produced by the Agency.
 Preparation of the budget begins in February, with projection of Agency reserves and revenues.
 At that time, staff are asked to estimate expenditures for the remainder of the current year, and then submit a request for the coming year.
 The Agency Manager then meets with staff and others to review, revise, and propose a balanced budget for the upcoming fiscal year.